wp-plugins/wp-fastest-cache/readme.txt

 No. Wpfc does not support Wordpress Multisite yet.

 = Does Wpfc work in "Subdirectory Install"? =
-No. Wpfc does not support "Subdirectory Install" yet.
+Yes.
+Wpfc supports "Subdirectory Install" yet.

 = Is this plugin compatible with Adsense? =
 Yes, it is compatible with Adsense %100.